 Mr Mak Keat Meng was elected as a director representing the Institutional Members on 26 June 2020.
 He is the Chairman of the Audit Committee and a member of the Risk Management Committee.

-Dr Chen Peng was co-opted to the Board as Director representing the Institutional Members on 21 September 2020.
+Dr Chen Peng was co-opted to the Board on 21 September 2020 and was formally elected as a Director representing the Institutional Members on 28 May 2021.
 He is a member of the Investment Committee and Risk Management Committee.

 Dr Chen was the Chief Executive Officer, Asia ex-Japan, of Dimensional Fund Advisors (DFA) from July 2012 to Nov 2019.
 He was responsible for all aspects of DFA’s Asia business, overseeing business strategy and development, client servicing and portfolio management.
 Prior to joining DFA, he was with Morningstar where he held various roles over 15 years, including President of Morningstar Investment Management Division, Chief Investment Officer, and Head of Research and Consulting.
 His clients included insurance companies and pension funds (including manager selection for CPF).